Skip to main content

 WHERE column_name op { value | value_list } [ AND column_name op { value | value_list } ...];

-• If the selected key column does not exist in a rollup, it cannot be deleted.
+• Aggregate Key tables: Conditions can only be specified on Key columns.
+If a selected Key column does not exist in a Rollup, the delete cannot be executed.

 Examples